 - To determine the parameters that influence the nutrient removal efficiency

 - To determine the factor for scale-up

-And while the investigation is using custom geosynthetics, the manufacturing knowledge can be readily applied to larger production.
-Lac Caron provides an excellent source to get detailed information for future application, because the lake’s water quality presents the region’s lowest quality, most-challenging eutrophication.
-(Swimming is in fact banned in the lake.)
+While the investigation uses custom geosynthetics, the manufacturing knowledge can be readily applied to larger production.
+Lac Caron provides an excellent source to get detailed information for future application, because the lake’s water quality presents the region’s lowest quality and most-challenging eutrophication.
+Swimming is, in fact, banned in the lake.

 Titan Environmental will continue to serve as an industry partner to Concordia University in this collaborative research program, contributing technical support and donating custom-developed geotextiles.